Corn and hominy salad

 This salad was inspired by elote or Mexican street corn.
 When we lived in NYC, my favorite thing to get at the street fairs that popped up on summer weekends (we called them “socks and sausages”) was the grilled corn with mayo, chili powder, cilantro, and cotija cheese.
 Spray a little lime over those babies and they were the perfect mix of smoky, salty, creamy, and acidic.

 I started developing this recipe last summer and never got around to posting it before corn season was over.
-This salad uses raw corn, so you really want to get the freshest veg at the peak of its season.
+This salad uses raw corn, so you really want to get the freshest cobs at the peak of their season.
 You can use frozen or otherwise not-peak corn and give it a quick saute before making the salad, but the fresh, raw stuff is truly the best.

 Fresh corn and hominy topped with salty cheese and a zingy cilantro dressing make a hearty and filling salad. #meandthemoose #cornrecipes #elotes #corn #salad #summerproduce #vegetarianrecipes